-The brace is custom fit using a laser scan of the patient’s body — along with x-rays — to optimize the corrective response when wearing it.
-Typically, an in-brace x-ray is taken to measure the performance and overall effect the patient has when the brace is fully secured at maximum tension.
+The current version of this TLSO scoliosis brace is now referred to as the Boston Brace 3D.
+Scoliosis is a three-dimensional deformity of the spine and therefore taking on a more three-dimensional approach seemingly makes sense.
+The brace is custom fit using a laser scan of the patient’s body — along with x-rays — to optimize the temporary correction when wearing it.
+Typically, an in-brace x-ray is taken to measure the performance and overall effect the patient has when the brace is fully secured at maximum tension with straps.
 Research data suggests that a rigid spinal orthosis, when used to prevent growth-related curve progression, requires a minimum of 50% in-brace cobb angle correction.

-Finally, bracing itself does not address the underlying or associated non-spinal scoliosis symptoms, such as neurotransmitter imbalances, hormone metabolism and genetic variants, and bone density differences.
-Since it is possible that these compounding factors may be what trigger the curve to increase, failing to address them may invariably sabotage any physical intervention treatment.
-However, there are times, as you will read below, where combining appropriate bracing with a comprehensive management approach like ScoliSMART may create a positive synergistic effect in certain specific cases.
+Finally, scoliosis bracing itself does not address the underlying or associated non-spinal scoliosis symptoms, such as neurotransmitter imbalances, hormone metabolism and genetic variants, and bone density differences.
+Since it is possible that these compounding factors may be what trigger the curve to increase, failing to address them may invariably sabotage any scoliosis treatment.
+However, there are times, as you will read below, where combining appropriate scoliosis bracing with a comprehensive management approach like ScoliSMART may create a positive synergistic effect in certain specific cases.

 When Was ScoliSMART First Used to Treat Scoliosis?

 In 2011, the Scoliosis Activity Suit was developed.
-Shortly thereafter, information about neurotransmitter disruptions, hormone imbalances, and genetic variations were identified in scoliosis patients.
-The ScoliSMART management system immediately incorporated all of this new information about these non-spinal scoliosis symptoms — along with a “Scoliosis Activity Suit” — into a comprehensive management strategy.
+Shortly thereafter, information about neurotransmitter disruptions, hormone imbalances, and genetic variations was identified in scoliosis patients.
+The ScoliSMART clinicians immediately incorporated all of this new information about these non-spinal scoliosis symptoms — along with a “Scoliosis Activity Suit” — into a comprehensive management strategy.

 Therefore, exercises need to be selected that can help to change the posture memory back to normal.
 Unfortunately, voluntary exercises, such as intentionally sitting up or standing up straighter, or pulling your shoulder blades back, do not impact posture memory.
 Posture memory has to be trained automatically, in a way that teaches the brain how to sit and stand straighter without consciously doing it.

 Not all exercises can accomplish this task.
 This is why the ScoliSMART exercises are referred to as reflexive response training.
-Any exercise or task designed to change muscle memory must be performed a minimum of 400–500 repetitions in order to make a lasting muscle memory change (think of retraining a golf swing, or shooting a free throw, or any repetitive task).
-Changing the posture memory serves to either prevent growth-related worsening of the scoliosis, or improve scoliosis measurements when patients are not in a growth cycle.
+Any exercise or task designed to change muscle memory must be performed a minimum of 400–500 repetitions in order to make a lasting muscle memory change (think of retraining a golf swing or shooting a free throw, or any repetitive task).
+Changing the posture memory serves to either prevent growth-related worsening of scoliosis or improve scoliosis measurements when patients are not in a growth cycle.